Thoughts on present happy living.

-Do you have plans next weekend?
+Do you have plans for next weekend?
 What are you going to wear for the holidays?
 Can you believe how hard that work trip is going to be in a couple of weeks?
 Oh my God, when is this workout going to be over?
 Is it 5 o’clock yet?
 Where am I going to be living in 10 years?
 What if I can’t fit in my bikini in 6 months?
 And on, and on, and on.
 It’s so hard to get our minds to simply calm down and stop processing future events.

 Or there’s this.
 What if I had made a different choice?
 Why’d I do that?
 What if I had never moved there?
 I wish I hadn’t eaten that?
 Why did I say that?
 Looking to the past is no better than worrying about the future.

 I’ve been spending a lot of time hiking a trail here in northwest Austin.
 It’s a hard trail.
 A really hard trail.
 It’s made up of thousands of steps that magically wind their way around the Texas hill country and cascade down to hidden little waterfalls across a small creek.
 The trees hug around the trail and even though suburbia is mere steps away, you feel as if are lost somewhere deep in the woods.
-The only reminder of civilization are the brief shouts of “FOUR” from a nearby golf course that you can’t see but you can hear at one small section of the 3-mile trek.
+The only reminder of civilization are the brief shouts of “FOUR” from a nearby golf course that you can’t see but you can hear at one small section of the six-mile trek.

 As I pass “one-mile tree”, many times all I can think about is “quarter-mile rock.”
-Because after quarter-mile rock I don’t feel like I’m going to die on the last quarter mile back to my car.
+Because after a quarter-mile rock I don’t feel like I’m going to die on the last quarter mile back to my car.
 Recently, however, I began noticing something I’m doing.
 I begin thinking about the last mile even on my first mile.
 As I’m going down the steps, I start worrying about how I’m going to go back up them when I return to the same spot 90 minutes later.
 And suddenly I’ve allowed myself to be robbed of the joy of the moment.
 I’ll be hiking along in some of the most beautiful scenery I’ve ever laid my eyes upon and instead of taking it all in, I’m worried about what’s going to happen to me an hour and a half later???

 The problem is, I do that a lot in life.
 I miss out on the amazement of current moments because I’m worried or even obsessing about moments to come or wallowing in regrets of moments long since passed.
 That’s not cool.